coltongrainger/blog/_posts/2017-10-18-grad-school.md

 ---
-title: Survey of Math PhD Programs in the Northwest US
+title: Survey of Grad Schools in the NW US
 author: Colton Grainger
 date: 2017-10-18
-modified: 2017-12-31
+modified: 2018-01-15
-status: notes
-tags:
-  - math
 ---

 My notes on grad schools (all but one in the Northwest US) and their faculty's research.
 I aim to get a feel for each school's academic environment, then narrow down a list of people I would like to work with.
 I've focused on folks involved in computational topology, algebraic topology, and numerical analysis.

+Update: My [grad apps](https://github.com/coltongrainger/grad-apps) are finished.
+This document will date quickly, but I think it's a good rubric for the sort of mental canvassing necessary to find interesting research groups.

 ## CU Boulder